-- Download appropriate apps: Once I’ve booked my holiday, one of the first things I do is head to the Play Store and download as many relevant apps to my phone as possible.
+- Download Appropriate Apps: Once I’ve booked my holiday, one of the first things I do is head to the Google Play Store and download as many relevant apps to my phone as possible.
 In order to make your stay super easy, I recommend installing an app which includes a map of the city and the ability to create highlighted lists of landmarks and monuments etc. you wish to visit.
 That way, you can easily see what’s near what and start working to build your itinerary.
-Then, add to the app collection by installing a transport guide (I typically go for Metro/Subway/Underground apps because that’s what I use the most when abroad) and find out which mode of transport best suits you depending on where you’re staying and where you want to go.
+Then, add to the app collection by installing a transport guide (I typically go for Metro/Subway/Underground apps because that’s what I use the most when abroad and within my home country) and find out which mode of transport best suits you depending on where you’re staying and where you want to go.
 Also, linking back to the whole food prep business, there are further apps you can install which will help with specific dietary requirements, such as Happy Cow, for vegetarians and vegans.
 Most things are on apps these days, just make sure to read reviews of them and whether any of them can be used offline because not everywhere you go will have WiFi!

-- Check whether you need a Visa/ESTA: Apart from checking whether you have a suitable travel plug for your hair straighteners and phone charger, finding out whether you need a Visa is pretty important too.
+- Check Whether You Need a Visa/ESTA: Apart from checking whether you have a suitable travel plug for your hair straighteners and phone charger, finding out whether you need a Visa is pretty important, too.
 Some of these things can take a while to sort out, and whilst some of them can be done the other end, you may find it handy to do prior.
 In the case of a trip to the USA, sorting your Visa or ESTA beforehand is a must!
 Especially if you’re planning on staying for a while (3 months, for example).
-They can be rather costly sometimes, too, and can require travelling to an embassy, so make sure you allow for that.
+Visas can be rather costly sometimes, too, and can require travelling to an embassy, so make sure you allow for that.
 However, many of these applications are done online now.
 I find it best to check on GOV.UK website to be sure.

-- Avoid booking experience days via websites: Unless you want to spend an unnecessary fortune, do your best to get to these places on your own.
+- Avoid Booking Experience Days via Random Websites: Unless you want to spend an unnecessary fortune, do your best to get to these places on your own.
 Either, book through the venue itself or just go there outside of peak times (again, this is all about research) You’ll find the experience is a lot cheaper when you’re independent with it.
 Thus, know your destination, allow the cost you expect during the time and season you want to go, map out a route via your app and do it solo!

-- Don’t take an unmarked taxi!!: This was one of the first things I saw at Haneda Airport.
-Legit taxis will have a symbol or certain colour, numberplate etc. for you to work out whether it’s the real McCoy.
+- Don’t Take an Unmarked Taxi!!: This was one of the first things I saw at Haneda Airport.
+Legit taxis will have a symbol or certain colour, number-plate etc. for you to work out whether it’s the real McCoy.
 But if you’re unsure, please don’t take it!
 Check beforehand or with a member of staff at your hotel/airport to make sure.
 Also, pro-tip: if the taxi is of an expensive brand (e.g. Infiniti/Lexus) know that it will cost you more to travel, if it’s a hybrid (Toyota Prius) there may be a surplus for that vehicle, but these will still be cheaper.
-Obviously, if you can avoid taking the taxi completely, that’d be the best, as most places are reachable by bus/metro anyway.
-But if you really, really can’t get to your destination any other way, then only take clearly marked taxis and ask the price of the drive beforehand.
+Obviously, if you can avoid taking the taxi completely, that’d be best, as most places are reachable by bus/metro anyway.
+But, if you really, really can’t get to your destination any other way, then only take clearly marked taxis and ask the price of the drive beforehand.

 BONUS TIP!
 Kettles are IMPERATIVE.
 If your hotel/capsule/air b’n’b etc. doesn’t have one, find another!
 No trip is complete without the ability to drink a nice cup of tea.